 A math character can have a next field that points to a next larger shape.
 However, the presence of extensible will overrule next, if that is also present.
-The extensible field in turn can be overruled by vert variants, the OPENTYPE version.
+The extensible field in turn can be overruled by vert\variants, the OPENTYPE version.
 The extensible table is very simple:

-DESCRIPTION
+KEY TYPE DESCRIPTION

-top character index
+top number top character index

-middle character index
+mid number middle character index

-bottom character index
+bot number bottom character index

-repeatable character index
+rep number repeatable character index